 Usually, yes.
 Most companies are happy to have the pre-settlement legal funding repaid before the lawsuit concludes.
 If you’re able, it could be a good financial decision to begin to make monthly payments before your case finally settles.

 Yes.
 You should tell your lawyer about getting a pre-settlement loan.
-Your lawyer is going to be involved in the loan application process and will be notified if you apply for a pre-settlement loan.
+Your lawyer is going to be involved in the loan application and pre settlement funding process and will be notified if you apply for a pre-settlement loan.

-Once you receive the funds the money is yours to use as you see fit.
+Once you receive the funds, the settlement money is yours to use as you see fit.
 Most injured clients get pre-settlement cash advances to use for rent, utilities, food, medical care, and other living expenses while their case is still being settled.

 The benefits of a loan largely depend on your individual circumstances.
 Some benefits include:

 Yes.
-Litigation loans are generally higher interest loans.
+Litigation loans generally have higher interest rates than other loans have.
 Though the loans are relatively quick and easy to obtain, they are more expensive than traditional loans.
 You may want to consider other options before taking out a pre-settlement loan.

 Generally, you can receive funding within 24–48 hours after your application is approved.
 The application process is usually completed on the same day you apply.